karthikmahesh2611/docker_hadoop/README.md

 ### About the Script

-* This is a python3 script to help developers setup a local Hadoop development docker cluster setup on their local Linux workstation.
+* This is a python3 script to help developers setup a local Hadoop development docker cluster setup on their Linux workstation.
-* Includes **HDFS, YARN, Spark2, HBase, Apache Phoenix** with full cluster setup with master and slave nodes.
+* Includes **HDFS, YARN, Spark2, HBase and Apache Phoenix** with full cluster setup having master and slave nodes.
 * The folder **'bind_mounts'** is used to share code from your local workstation into the docker environment for integrated testing.
 * Has been tested on Centos7 work station